hansenlin05/CalendarNotebook/README.md

 - You can retrieve relevant entries in the Notebook by typing the date or content in the universal searcher input box and clicking the search button.
 - You can delete an entry from the notebook by clicking the delete button next to each entry.
 - You can click the Clear button to clear the date entry box, the content entry box, and the Universal searcher.
-- - You can click the Quit button to exit the App
+- - You can click the Quit button to exit the App.